substantic/rain/docs/guide/user.rst

 running).
 Tasks can be external programs, python functions, and basic build-in operations.

 **Data objects** are objects that are read and created by tasks.
-Data objects are immutable, once they are created they cannot be modified.
-They are generic data blobs with accompanying metadata.
+Data instances are immutable, once they are created they cannot be modified.
+They are generic data blobs (or directories) with accompanying metadata.
 It is upto tasks to interpret the data object content.

 Task definition and submission